dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 automatically calculated from the matcher name `IsDivisibleBy7`.

 As you may have noticed, the auto-generated descriptions (especially those for the negation) may not be so great.
-You can always override them with a `string` expression of your own:
+You can always override them with m_a `string` expression of your own:

 ```cpp